weiwu1248/Simple-Video-Store-Rental-System/README.md

 # Simple-Video-Store-Rental-System

-This project is for a college course.
+This project is for Object-Oriented Software Design course.